bionode-hack/bionode-encode/README.md

 The query:
 https://www.encodeproject.org/search/?type=Dataset&replicates.library.biosample.donor.organism.scientific_name=Homo+sapiens&limit=all

 results in a page including a table of results.
-The attachment had a limit of 50 results: ENCODE_Homo_sapiens.html.txt
+This response had a limit of 50 results: https://github.com/bionode-hack/bionode-encode/blob/master/example_responses/ENCODE_Homo_sapiens.html

 2: How do I request information on an individual dataset (or maybe a batch of datasets)?